zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-3-run-demo/lab-3-run-demo.md

 ## Task 1: Create Purchase Order in ERP Cloud
 1. Access your ERP Cloud environment.
-Login with a user having the correct roles and priviliges to create a PO.
+Login with a user having the correct roles and privileges to create a PO.

 2. Navigate to the **Procurement** Tab.